2002 North Carolina House of Representatives election: District 34

 The new 34th district overlaps with much of the former 61st district.
 Incumbent Republican Art Pope, who has represented the 61st district since 1999, didn't seek re-election.
 Republican Don Munford won the open seat.

 District 35

 he new 35th district overlaps with much of the former 63rd district.
 Incumbent Democrat Jennifer Weiss, who has represented the 63rd district since 1999, was re-elected here.

 District 36

 The new 36th district overlaps with much of the former 62nd district.
 Incumbent Republican David Miner, who has represented the 62nd district since 1993, was re-elected here.

 District 37

-The new 37th district is an open seat based in southwestern Wake County and it is expected to favor Republicans.
-Republican Paul Stam won the open seat.
+The new 37th district includes the home of incumbent Democrat Bob Hensley, who has represented the 64th district since 1991.
+Hensley didn't seek re-election and Republican Paul Stam won the open seat.